'Tiny' house village for St. Louis homeless coming to Downtown West, mayor announces

 “Tiny houses are a lot safer, more secure and comfortable than living in a tent,” Krewson said during a news conference, adding that the homes will create a “stronger foundation” for homeless people to rebuild their lives.

-The mayor will request $600,000 to fund the construction of the homes and the first year of the land lease from the approximately $35 million in federal CARES Act funding St. Louis received this spring to address the impact of COVID-19.
+The mayor will request $600,000 to fund the construction of the homes and the first year of the land lease from the approximately $35 million in federal coronavirus relief funding St. Louis received this spring to address the impact of COVID-19.

 “Folks are much more vulnerable to COVID if they’re living on the street, if they are living in a group setting,” Krewson said.
 “So this is assistance to prevent COVID transmission.”